CiscoDevNet/flask-netconf/README.md

 1. Browse to [`http://localhost:8000`](http://localhost:8000)

-If you have prevously used this web app running natively with local virtual devices, say XRv or CSR1Kv in a vagrant box, with NETCONF ports mapped to local ports, please remember that the virtual devices are **not** visibile on `127.0.0.1` to the container, and must be accessed via one of your host's actual IP addresses.
+If you have prevously used this web app running natively with local virtual devices, say XRv or CSR1Kv in a vagrant box, with NETCONF ports mapped to local ports, please remember that the virtual devices are **not** visible on `127.0.0.1` to the container, and must be accessed via one of your host's actual IP addresses.